acoolov1/AI-Call-Analyzer/README.md

 - Ensure backend is running on port 3000
 - Check `NEXT_PUBLIC_API_URL` in frontend `.env.local`
 - Verify CORS is configured in backend
+- Run `CHECK_SERVERS.bat` to verify servers are on correct ports

 ### Twilio Webhooks Not Working
 - Use ngrok to expose local server: `ngrok http 3000`